ibm-cloud-docs/devops-insights-cli-plugin/devops-insights-cli.md

 ## CLI commands to integrate with DevOps Insights
 {: #CLI-command-integrate-insights}

-**Points to remember while using the CLI:**
-1. For a given build it is required to publish a [build record](#publishbuildrecord)

-2. For a given build the value of logicalappname and buildnumber parameter, passed to the CLI, should be same across all the command invocations.
+When you use the CLI for a given build, it is required to publish a [build record](#publishbuildrecord).
+Also, for a given build, the value of `logicalappname` and `buildnumber` parameter passed to the CLI should be same across all the command invocations.

 ### ibmcloud doi publishbuildrecord
 {: #publishbuildrecord}